noname390/BVE-Gensokyo-Railway/README.md

 The distance is measured precisely to 0.001 kilometers.

-The following is the distance for the section from Hakurei Shrine to Ningennosato, starting from Hakurei Shrine.
+The following is the distance for the section from Hakurei Shrine to Moriya Shrine, starting from Hakurei Shrine.

 | Station | Mileage |
 |--- |---|